-3.2.4 Grading
+3.1.4 GRADING

-- Provide positive drainage away from foundations. - Site buildings to minimize cut and fill earthwork operations. - There shall be no grading beyond the limits of each property except as agreed upon by adjacent owners. - Maximum slopes 3:1.
-Maximum 4:1 slopes for areas that require mowing.
+- A. Provide positive drainage away from foundations. - B. Site buildings to minimize cut and fill earthwork operations. - C. There shall be no grading beyond the limits of each property except as agreed upon by adjacent owners.